PennockProjects/JAMStart/content/blog/2024/NuxtContentSEOSocialBlog.md

 #### `<ContentDoc>` Dynamic Page Tags
 By using the [NuxtContent `<ContentDoc>` component](https://content.nuxt.com/components/content-doc) and the default slot `v-slot="{ doc }"` the document front-matter variables are available before the page is rendered.
 This allows us to use the Nuxt [`useSeoMeta() composable`](https://nuxt.com/docs/api/composables/use-seo-meta) and [`useHead() composable`](https://nuxt.com/docs/api/composables/use-head) functions to set the meta head tags.
 For example, with a single front-matter key 'description' that can be used to set the page, Open Graph and Twitter descriptions.
 This avoids redundancy and shortens the front-matter data entry section.

-In the foollowing code snippet, the function `onDocReady` accepts the `doc` variable.
+In the following code snippet, the function `onDocReady` accepts the `doc` variable.

 ```html
 <template>